Search the site:

 • Unlink: If the page that you’ve linked to doesn’t exist anymore, or it’s a resource that is no longer relevant, then it is better to remove the link from the page.

-Here are 4 great plugins that you can use to deal with broken links, identify the reasons why those links broke, and learn how to fix them.
+Here are 3 great plugins that you can use to deal with broken links.
+Broken Link Checker:

 Broken Link Checker